ianbettinger/w251/README.md

 Storing files for W251 Summer 2019 MIDS Class

 HW3 - connecting Jetson to Cloud.
 Capturing images on Jetson camera and storing in Oject Storage on Cloud after going throu MQTT Brokers.

+HW6 - BERT Classification models on P100 and V100 Cloud